fdazen/fda-documentation/rates_set_up.md

 ![Tax_6.png]({{site.baseurl}}/images/Tax_6.png)

-{{site.data.alerts.note}} As mentioned before, it is not possible to erase a tax: however, making a tax inactive will ensure that the tax won't show up anywhere in the system.  {{site.data.alerts.end}}
+{{site.data.alerts.note}} It is currently not possible to erase a tax:  making a tax inactive will ensure that the tax won't show up anywhere in the system.
+Note that if a tax is made inactive, existing reservation where that is applied won't change the tax value.
+In order to update all taxes to a new tax value, you will need to reselct the rate on those reservations.  {{site.data.alerts.end}}